amandafaig/workshop/worksheet_MAC.md

 ```
 git clone https://github.com/username/myrepo.git
 ```
-In order to work in this repository, you want to change your directory in terminal
+Where "myrepo" is the name of the new repository you just created and "username" is your username.
+In order to work in this repository, you need to go to it in your terminal:
 ```
-cd myrepo # your path may differ
+cd myrepo
 ```

 Now you want to add your first file.
 We've outlined the different ways above, so we'll jump right in here.